-- E – EstimateFor each project, it is then necessary to evaluate the time required to complete it
+- E – EstimateFor each task, it is then necessary to evaluate the time needed to complete it.

 - R – ReservePlan a realistic amount of time to complete this task.
 This is one of the key points of this method: being able to anticipate that beyond the time of realization strictly speakingYou have to anticipate that you may be interrupted, that you may have to take a break or a trip, etc. Without this anticipation of these “side events”, it is impossible to meet the deadlines.